-- 1. Let JText be ToString(text). - 2.
-ReturnIfAbrupt(JText). - Parse JText interpreted as UTF-16 encoded Unicode characters using the grammars in 24.3.1.
-Throw a 3. - SyntaxError exception if JText did not conform to the JSON grammar for the goal symbol JSONText. - 4.
-Let scriptText be the result of concatenating "(", JText, and ");". - Let completion be the result of parsing and evaluating scriptText as if it was the source text of an 5.
-ECMAScript Script but using JSONString in place of StringLiteral.
-Note that since JText conforms to the JSON grammar this result will be either a primitive value or an object that is defined by either an ArrayLiteral or an ObjectLiteral. - Let unfiltered be completion.[[value]].
-6. - If IsCallable(reviver) is true, then - Let root be the result of the abstract operation ObjectCreate with the intrinsic object a. - % ObjectPrototype% as its argument. - b.
-Call CreateOwnDataProperty(root, the empty String, unfiltered). - Return the result of calling the abstract operation Walk, passing root and the empty String.
-The c. abstract operation Walk is described below.
+- 1. Let JText be ToString(text).

+- 2. ReturnIfAbrupt(JText).

+- 3. Parse JText interpreted as UTF-16 encoded Unicode points as a JSON text as specified in ECMA-404.
+Throw a SyntaxError exception if JText is not a valid JSON text as defined in that specification.

+- 4. Let scriptText be the result of concatenating "(", JText, and ");".

+- 5. Let completion be the result of parsing and evaluating scriptText as if it was the source text of an ECMAScript Script. but using the alternative definition of DoubleStringCharacter provided below The extended PropertyDefinitionEvaluation semantics defined in B.3.1 must not be used during the evaluation.

+- 6. Let unfiltered be completion.[[value]].

+- 7. Assert: unfiltered will be either a primitive value or an object that is defined by either an ArrayLiteral or an ObjectLiteral.

+- 8. If IsCallable(reviver) is true, then

+- a.
+Let root be the result of the abstract operation ObjectCreate with the intrinsic object %ObjectPrototype% as its argument.

+- b.
+Let status be the result of CreateDataProperty(root, the empty String, unfiltered).

+- c.
+Assert: status is true.

+- Return the result of calling the abstract operation Walk, passing root and the empty String.
+The

+abstract operation Walk is described below.

+- 9. Else

+- a.
+Return unfiltered.